gmavrom33/gmavrom.github.io/cv/index.md

 ## Interests

-I enjoy climbing, running outdoors, watch Tv series and read some tweets.
+In my spare time I enjoy playing guitar or reading graphic novel and I do not enjoy trying to catch up with unread articles in my RSS feed.